State Licensure Information for Academic Programs | PCOM

 The American Society of Clinical Laboratory Science has a helpful resource for navigating state and interstate licensure.

-Students can select specific PCOM electives in order to meet academic curriculum requirements to be eligible for licensure in Alaska, Arizona, Connecticut, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, Mississippi, New Mexico, New York, North Dakota, Oklahoma, Rhode Island, Utah, Vermont, Virginia, West Virginia, and Wisconsin.
+Students can select specific PCOM electives in order to meet academic curriculum requirements to be eligible for licensure in Alaska, Arizona, Connecticut, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, Mississippi, New York, North Dakota, Oklahoma, Rhode Island, Utah, Vermont, Virginia, West Virginia, and Wisconsin.

 Students should be aware that following graduation, employment is not guaranteed and each state has differing licensure requirements regarding state licensing exams, the number of postgraduate clinical hours, continuing education credits, curricular requirements and supervisor requirements.
 Students should refer to each state’s licensing board’s website in case the state requires additional licensing requirements.